strategist, designer, consultant, writer; all things tech & media.

 content

 Rob has co-written several screenplays that have been turned into feature-length films.
-His most recent film, Mob Land, starring John Travolta, Stephen Dorff, Shiloh Fernandez, and Ashley Benson, directed and written by Nicholas Maggio, is due in theaters in August 2024.
+His most recent film, Mob Land, starring John Travolta, Stephen Dorff, Shiloh Fernandez, and Ashley Benson, directed and written by Nicholas Maggio, hit theaters in fall of 2024.

 Rob's written-work has been featured in THE STARTUP, the DATA-DRIVEN INVESTOR, GQ, POPDUST, PLAYBOY MAGAZINE, ONE ZERO, and FAST COMPANY.